dewey92/purescript-classnames/README.md

 csx a = P.classes $ map H.ClassName (classNames' a)
 ```

-Basically `classNames'` returns `Array String` which you cann then transform to the data structure you want.
+Basically `classNames'` returns `Array String` which you can then map/fold to any data structure you want.

 # License
 MIT.
 Copyright (c) 2020 Jihad D. Waspada.